 Plot Synopsis via 88 Films, November 2022.

-While his other Category III rated films were focused on the sexual themes, Riki-Oh: The Story of Ricky is focused on the violence and it is spectacular.
+While his other Category III rated films were focused on the sexual themes, Riki-Oh: The Story of Ricky is focused on the violence and it was spectacular.
 You have to give credit to the team who worked on the special effects because a lot of these were very graphic it’s no wonder it was given the highest rating from the Hong Kong board.
 Granted, some of the scenes are ridiculous like a simple knife slash ripping someone’s skin off instantly but you have other insane moments like a fist punching through people and objects.

 I really enjoyed Riki-Oh: The Story of Ricky as it’s a complete story from beginning to end, and while it does follow the usual anime and manga tropes, it works really well on-screen especially from the performances by both Louis Fan Siu-wong and Fan Mei-sheng who played Lik Wong (Ricky in the English dub) and Assistant Warden Dan respectively.
-This is also a pretty fast-paced film so I will admit that a lot happens pretty quickly with only a 90 minute runtime, but its story is simple and the motivation was clear and overly complicated.
+This is also a pretty fast-paced film so I will admit that a lot happens pretty quickly with only a 90 minute runtime, but its story was simple and the motivation was clear and overly complicated.
 There’s apparently an unofficial sequel also starring Louis Fan Siu-wong released in 2004 called Dint King Inside King (Super Powerful Man) but that was never released outside Asia.

-Riki-Oh: The Story of Ricky has been released a few times in the UK, with its DVD release by Hong Kong Legends before being released on Blu-ray by Mediumrare.
-It’s a similar situation to Armour of God II where it was already readily available beforehand before being picked up by 88 Films.
+Riki-Oh: The Story of Ricky has been released a few times in the UK, with its DVD release by Hong Kong Legends before being released on Blu-ray by distributor Mediumrare.
+It’s a similar situation to Armour of God II where it was already readily available beforehand before being picked up by distributor 88 Films.
 88 Films picking up the film was beneficial because it also provided additional work on the disc (especially on the audio tracks) and a special collector’s package for fans of Hong Kong cinema and those interested in this live-action adaptation.

 About 88 Films: